Open fracture: Antibiotics

-Administration of antibiotics as soon as possible is necessary to reduce the risk of infection.
+Administration of broad-spectrum intravenous antibiotics as soon as possible (within an hour ideally) is necessary to reduce the risk of infection.
 However, antibiotics may not provide necessary benefits in open finger fractures and low velocity firearms injury.
 First generation cephalosporin (cefazolin) is recommended as first line antibiotics for the treatment of open fractures.
 The antibiotic is useful against gram positive cocci and gram negative rods such as Escherichia coli, Proteus mirabilis, and Klebsiella pneumoniae.
 To extend the coverage of antibiotics against more bacteria in Type III Gustilo fractures, combination of first generation cephalosporin and aminoglycoside (gentamicin or tobramycin) or a third generation cephalosporin is recommended to cover against nosocomial gram negative bacilli such as Pseudomonas aeruginosa.
 Adding penicillin to cover for gas gangrene caused by anaerobic bacteria Clostridium perfringens is a controversial practice.
 Studies has shown that such practice may not be necessary as the standard antibiotic regimen is enough to cover for Clostridial infections.
 Antibiotic impregnated devices such as tobramycin impregnated Poly(methyl methacrylate) (PMMA) beads and antibiotic bone cement are helpful in reducing rates of infection.
 The use of absorbable carriers with implant coatings at the time of surgical fixation is also an effective means of delivering local antibiotics.

 There has been no agreement on the optimal duration of antibiotics.
 Studies has shown that there is no additional benefits of risk of infection when giving antibiotics for one day, when compared to giving antibiotics for three days or five days.
 However, at present, there is only low to moderate evidence for this and more research is needed.
 Some authors recommended that antibiotics to be given for three doses for Gustilo Grade I fractures, for one day after wound closure in Grade II fractures, three days in Grade IIIA fractures, and three days after wound closure for Grade IIIB and IIIC.